crashnaut/crashnaut.com/blog/streamline-your-sdet-machine-setup-with-nix-flakes/index.md

 ## The Problem: Machine Setup Shouldn't Take Hours

-As an SDET or automation engineer, how many times have you had to set up a new machine?
+As an SDET how many times have you had to set up a new machine?
 Whether it's a new laptop, a CI runner, or helping a teammate get started, the process is painful:

 - Installing dozens of tools individually
 - Tracking down the right versions